This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 • Orange: Oranges are 86% water, making them a great food option to help rehydrate.
 I love bringing them along with me on a long run or blending them into a smoothie.

-• Blueberries: I use blueberries as a low-sugar fruit addition with antioxidants that help lower blood pressure and fight disease.
+• Blueberries: I use blueberries as a low-sugar fruit addition with antioxidants.

-• Chia seeds: This superfood is an easy way to add protein, healthy fat and fiber to any blend, and it’s pretty much tasteless.
+• Chia seeds: One of my top superfoods— its an easy way to add protein, healthy fat and fiber to any blend, and it’s pretty much tasteless.

 Did you know it only takes about five minutes to blend a deliciously creamy smoothie?
-I’ve got a no-fail, two-step process that gets me a beverage I can enjoy with ingredients that my body will love:
+I’ve got a no-fail, two-step process that gets me a smoothie I can enjoy, with ingredients that my body will love:

 1. Blend kale and coconut water until smooth.
 You don’t want any leafy chunks left.